This gas information sheet provides information about applying for an exemption under the Gas Safety (Gas Installation) Regulations 2018.

 - other relevant conditions depending on the exemption issue.

-Exemption conditions must be complied with to maintain acceptance from ESV.
+Exemption conditions must be complied with to maintain acceptance from Energy Safe.
 Modifying the installation or not complying with the conditions may cause the exemption to lapse, resulting in a gas installation that is potentially unsafe and in breach of the Gas Safety Act 1997.

 Schedule 6 application fee